kubedb/docs/docs/guides/postgres/branch/same-cluster/index.md

 ## Verify the Branch Is Isolated

-The branch and the source share storage blocks, but only until either of them writes.
-Let's prove they are fully independent by writing a row to each and looking for it on the other side.
+On this copy-on-write driver, the branch and the source share storage blocks, but only until either of them writes.
+Let's prove they are fully independent — writes on one are never visible on the other, regardless of what the storage layer shares underneath — by writing a row to each and looking for it on the other side.

 Write a row on the **branch**: